marslang/gracian/README.md

 # gracian
-a php cms inspired by hexagonal (or onion) architecture
+A php cms inspired by hexagonal (or onion) architecture.
+Requirements: php 5.4 >